-However, if you want to build maximum muscle and strength, the no a suspension trainer is not better than weights.
+However, if you want to build maximum muscle and strength, a suspension trainer is not better than weights.
 There are better options than suspension trainers – barbells and dumbbells being the case in point.

 There’s a study published in the Journal of Sports Science and Medicine that compared the results of weight and similar TRX exercises and found “no significant differences” between the two (you can see it here).

 I always quote it when I mention suspension training and get an eye roll from a client.

 The portability of the suspension trainer over other kit doesn’t need any explanation.

 The reality is suspension trainers are a tool.
 Just like a kettlebell is a tool.
 A barbell is a tool.
 A dumbbell is a tool.
 The benefit is in how you use it.

 I personally love suspension training and use my suspension trainers on a weekly basis.
 They provide workout variety and challenges that are hard to replicate in other ways, therefore justifying their existence in my (and eventually your) gym.